MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 ### Robotic Process Automation

-What if I have an application that Power Automate doesn't have a connector for, and I can't create a custom connector because the app doesn't have an API?
-This is where _robotic process automation_ (RPA) comes in.
+What if I have an application that Power Automate doesn't have a connector for, and I can't create a custom connector because the app doesn't have an API? _Robotic process automation_ (RPA) is perfect for scenarios such as this one.
 You can use RPA to create automation even in older systems that don't have an API.
 With RPA, you automate applications by teaching Power Automate to mimic the mouse movements and keyboard entries of a human user, as if a robot was using the computer.
 In other words, whereas digital process automation provides connectors so you can _tell_ the application what to do, with RPA, you _show_ it what to do.

 ### On premises gateway